mishqatabid/OBSCURA/README.md

 # OBSCURA - Port Spoofing Tool
-This Python-based tool simulates common network services such as HTTP, SMTP, POP3, SSH, and more.
+This Python-based tool simulates common network services such as HTTP, FTP, SMTP, POP3, SSH, and more.
 It allows you to start a fake service on any specified port, sending custom service banners to any client connecting to the service.
 This is useful for network testing, honeypot setups, or security research.

 ## Features
 - **Kill Existing Processes**: Automatically kills any process running on the selected port.